Dodoma: Demographics

 Out of the total population, 199,487 people (48.5 percent) are male while 211,469 people (51.5 percent) are female.
 The average household size is 4.4 people.
 The Roman Catholic Church reports that 19.2% of the population are Roman Catholics.
 Dodoma is populated by different ethnic groups because it is a government administrative centre, although the indigenous ethnic groups are the Gogo, Rangi, and Sandawe.
-There are also small Indian minorities.

 The population count as of 2022 was recorded as 3,085,625 in Dodoma region of 41,311 km^{2}, while Dodoma city increased from 410,956 in 2012 to 765,179 in 2022, covering 2,607 km^{2}, or annual rate of 6.4% in ten years.

 Climate

 Dodoma features a semi-arid climate with warm to hot temperatures throughout the year.
 While average highs are somewhat consistent throughout the year, average lows dip to 13 °C in July.
 Dodoma averages 610 mm of rainfall per year, the vast majority of which occurs during its wet season between December and April.
 The remainder of the year comprises the city's dry season.